Fazilka district: Geography

 It has an extreme climate, with the summers being very hot and the winters being very cold.
 The River Sutlej runs through the district and moves over to the Pakistan side through the Indo-Pakistani border.

 Politics

 Administration

 The district's chief executive is the Deputy Commissioner.
-The office is held by Dr. Senu Duggal, IAS.
+The office is held by Senu Duggal, IAS.

 The district is administratively subdivided into three tehsils: